 1-3 hours.
-Offered fall, spring, and summer.
-Format: independent research under the direction of a faculty member.
 These courses are developed to provide the teacher with in-depth knowledge in the content of subject matter taught.
 Content-specific courses will be offered as needed in, but not limited to, the following areas: advanced mathematics, basic mathematics, biology, chemistry, drama, elementary education, health, family and consumer sciences, language arts, music, health and human performance, social studies, and speech.